RaulPPelaez/superpunto/README.md

 # Superpunto
-SDL2/OpenGL4.5 clone of mrevenga's SDL punto ( http://punto.sourceforge.net/ )

-With SSAO and superb light effects!!
+Superpunto is a fast sphere visualizer with superb light effects.
+Via a simple format (similar to the XYZ format) one can visualize the trajectories of a large number of spherical particles in an interactive way.

 ![alt text](screenshots/shot_0.png "")

+Superpunto was born as a SDL2/OpenGL4.5 clone of mrevenga's SDL punto ( http://punto.sourceforge.net/ )

 ## Installation